Only Fools and Horses: Documentaries

 A BBC documentary titled The Story of Only Fools and Horses aired in December 2002.
-A six-part documentary series, also titled The Story of Only Fools and Horses, began on 29 August 2017 on Gold and ended on 3 October 2017.
+A six-part documentary series, also titled The Story of Only Fools and Horses, aired from 29 August to 3 October 2017 on Gold.
 The series features rare and unseen footage from the archives and specially re-created moments from Del Boy's family and friends.
 On 27 December 2020, a special called We Love Only Fools and Horses was broadcast on Channel 5 in which various fans, actors and crew recalled the story of the series and why the show is still popular.

 First broadcast on 24 December 2023 and repeated on 11 December 2024, Channel 5 aired the 2023 Studio Crook Production "Only Fools and Horses: Greatest Christmas Moments" in which the cast and fans share their favourite scenes from the Christmas specials.

+An upcoming two-part documentary series titled Only Fools and Horses: The Lost Archive is scheduled to be aired on UK channel U&Gold in October 2026 which will coincide with the show’s 45th anniversary, included with never-before-seen footage and with some cast members involved.

 Spin-offs

 The Green Green Grass

-A spin-off of Only Fools and Horses entitled The Green Green Grass, also written by John Sullivan and directed by Tony Dow, was first aired in the UK in September 2005.
+A spin-off of Only Fools and Horses, The Green Green Grass, also written by John Sullivan and directed by Tony Dow, was first aired in the UK in September 2005.
 Sullivan had considered writing a sitcom around the popular characters of Boycie and Marlene (John Challis and Sue Holderness) since the mid-1980s, but it was not until Only Fools And Horses ended that the idea came to fruition.
 The Green Green Grass saw Boycie and Marlene forced to leave Peckham by one-time Only Fools and Horses villains, the Driscoll Brothers, and included guest appearances by Denzil (Paul Barber) and Sid (Roy Heather).
 A second series of The Green Green Grass was broadcast in the UK in October 2006, a third in November 2007 and a fourth in January 2009.